drossDS/Forecasting_Carbon_Emissions/README.md

 ![](Emissions_Images/Model_Timespan_Evaluation_Small.png)

-The model-timespan combination with the lowest RMSE value was found to be the "SARIMA_logdata" model with the 67 month training data timespan.
+The model-timespan combination with the lowest RMSE value was found to be the "SARIMA_logdata" model with the 67-month training data timespan.
 Its Mean Average Percent Error (MAPE) against the validation dataset was calculated.
 The error and forecast of the final model are shown in the plot below:

 ![](Emissions_Images/Final_Model_Forecast_vs_Validation.png)